tanchongmin/TensorFlow-Implementations/ChatGPT_Python_Course/README.md

 This repository is meant to store materials for the ChatGPT + Python course for secondary school kids.

+Free to use and distribute.
+Please acknowledge John Tan Chong Min for any of them, and Javier Ng (for Pygameintro) if you are using it for your course materials.

 ## Slides
 Basic Game Prompting - How to use ChatGPT to prompt basic games Advanced Game Prompting - How to use ChatGPT to prompt longer length games